 Before considering whether a ban should be imposed, the Court will give you the opportunity to raise an exceptional hardship argument in order to persuade them that a ban should not be imposed.

-In order to be successful, you must persuade the Court that the hardship you would suffer is beyond that which would normally be suffered by taking away someone’s driving licence.
+In order to be successful, you must prove to the Court that the hardship you would suffer is beyond that which would normally be suffered by a person being disqualified.

 Your case can be expertly prepared by us to ensure that it exceeds the requirements imposed by the Court, guaranteeing the best chance of forwarding a successful argument.